sign up for our mailing list

 This is a bring-your-own lunch event.

-Thank you for helping us create a space that is welcoming and respectful to all.
+Thank you for helping us create a space that is welcoming to all.

 • At the Table with Author Nhi Aronheim: A Vietnamese–Jewish Fusion Dinner